 As a video diary for reflection and project support.

-In this context, each team member is sometimes a person responsible and sometimes a participant.
-Everyone can contribute, their ideas, and their knowledge.
-True to the spirit of digital teamwork: Everyone together helps create something bigger and new for the company.
+Here, each team member sometimes takes on responsibility and sometimes is a participant.
+Everyone can contribute themselves, their ideas, and their knowledge.
+In the spirit of digital teamwork: Everyone together helps create something bigger and new for the company.